Thamed-Chowdhury/Durghotona-GPT/README.md

 7. Once the process is finished, you will see the generated dataset and can download it as a CSV file.
    ![image](https://github.com/user-attachments/assets/ee4d6921-1af6-40cf-81af-a1f8a0552ae1)

 **Disclaimer:** Since this is only a demo, it has some limitations.
-It does not allow users to collect news from the "Dhaka Tribune" newspaper.
-Also, due to the costs involved in using the LLMs, a maximum of 50 news reports can be processed.
-If you want to avoid these limitations, follow the second method.
+It does not allow users to collect news from the "Dhaka Tribune" newspaper and does not allow to use GPT-3.5.
+Also, due to the costs involved in using the LLMs, a maximum of 20 news reports can be processed. **If you want to avoid these limitations, follow the second method**.

 ### Using it Locally on the User's PC